 - A. When there is an individual performance deficiency, the program division or state agency notifies the other party no later than 10 business days after the audit is completed.
 The program would be credited with completing a contract inspection and receive payment. - B. An individual performance deficiency occurs when a: - 1.
-Contract audit is rated as "needs improvement"; - 2.
-Verification audit is rated as "needs improvement" (this applies to human food and animal food contracts only); or - Joint audit inspection of an inspector conducting an egg, medical device, or other inspection done under contract is rated as "unacceptable."
-(Refer to Appendix D). - C. The program division or state agency follows these steps to address individual performance deficiencies identified during audits.
-The state inspector or state auditor cannot return to performing inspections or audits until all these steps are completed and passed. - 1.
-The program division and state agency discuss the deficiencies identified during the audit. - 2.
-The state inspector or state auditor discontinues conducting or auditing that type of inspection, respectively, until remedial training is completed.
-The state may be required to absorb the cost of the training.
+Contract audit is rated as "needs improvement" by receiving an overall score of less than 80%. - 2.
+Verification audit is rated as "needs improvement" (this applies to human food and animal food contracts only); or